AnujaLawankar/Employee-Tracker/README.md

 7. Write the code and run by using npm start command.

 8. Created  database cms_db in schema and also created tables like department, role, employee and seed that tables with INSERT command.
+SOURCE command is used to run  schema.sql and seeds.sql

 9. After that, added code to GitHub by using "git add -A" command on Gitbash.